Jonas-Metzger/analog-mlp-circuit/README.md

 ![](figures/synapse.png)

-My circuit is already capable of fitting a simple sine-wave with a 2-layer network:
+My circuit (in `analog_mlp.ipynb`) is already capable of fitting a simple sine-wave with a 2-layer network:

 ![](figures/training_progress.gif)